SharePoint/sp-dev-docs/docs/general-development/powerpoint-automation-services-in-sharepoint.md

 ## PowerPoint Automation Services API
 <a name="PAS_APIs"> </a>

-To use PowerPoint Automation Services, you use its programming interface to send a conversion request to the SharePoint Server 2013 server.
+To use PowerPoint Automation Services, you use its programming interface to send a conversion request to the SharePoint server.
 For each conversion request, you specify which files you want to convert and the output format of the conversion job.
 For some conversion requests, you can also specify what types of content is converted, including comments, hidden slides, or document properties.